LorenzoSansone/brain-mri-segmentation/README.md

    ready to download.

 > 💡 A committed version runs **all cells in order**, so keep Section 6 (*Load model*)
-> commented out — otherwise it would try to reload weights that don't exist yet during
+> commented out, otherwise it would try to reload weights that don't exist yet during
 > a from-scratch run.

 > ⚠️ Kaggle enforces a max session time (currently ~12h with GPU).
 Training (70 epochs)